 Every Easter, Sedgefield has a Slow Festival, featuring slow music (bands with synthesizers and backtracks need not apply), slow food, a cigar and whisky evening, plus very restful activities like backgammon and boules, and building sandcastles.

-For those who have trouble taking things easy, there are also faster activities like paragliding and kiteboarding, and the Pedal, Paddle and Pant event for cyclists, canoeists and runners.
+For those who have trouble taking things easy, there are activities like paragliding and kiteboarding, and the Pedal, Paddle and Pant event for cyclists, canoeists and runners.

 Travel tips & Planning info